imankarimi/django-admin-two-factor-auth/README.md

-# Django Admin Two Factor Authentication
+# Django Admin Two-Factor Authentication

 **Django Admin Two-Factor Authentication**, allows you to login django admin with google authenticator.

 <br>

-## Why Django Log Reader?
+## Why Django Admin Two-Factor Authentication?

 - Using google authenticator to login your Django admin.
 - Used jquery confirm dialog to get code.